Juris-M/citeproc-cite-service/cultexp/README.md

 Introduction
 ------------

-In the CULTEXP project, the citation details of cases of interest from each target jurisdiction are written into a spreadsheet, and coded to one or more documents (judgments, expert reports) as appropriate.
+In the CultExp project, the citation details of cases of interest from each target jurisdiction are written into a spreadsheet, and coded to one or more documents (judgments, expert reports) as appropriate.
 Spreadsheets have between ten and seventeen columns from